Rastopyr/clojure-workshop/README.md

 # clojure-sample-backend

-A Clojure library designed to ... well, that part is up to you.
+Sample application for the Clojure Kiev workshop

 ## Usage

-FIXME
+start with

+   $ rlwrap lein repl

+   -> (start)

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.